markuryy/R-Pilot/DEPLOYMENT.md

 1. **Can't Access the Application**
    - Check if containers are running: `docker compose ps`
    - Verify ports 3000 and 8000 aren't in use
-   - If using a domain, ensure DNS is properly configured
+   - If using Cloudflare Tunnel, check tunnel status: `cloudflared tunnel info rpilot`

 2. **Authentication Issues**
    - If you set a custom AUTH_TOKEN, make sure to include it in the URL
    - Check the backend logs for authentication errors
-   - Verify ALLOWED_HOSTS includes your domain
+   - Verify ALLOWED_HOSTS includes your domain/subdomain

 3. **R or Python Issues**
    - Check container logs: `docker compose logs backend`
    - Verify R is working: `docker compose exec backend R --version`

+4. **Cloudflare Tunnel Issues**
+   - Check tunnel logs: `cloudflared tunnel run --loglevel debug rpilot`
+   - Verify DNS records in Cloudflare dashboard
+   - Ensure cloudflared is up to date

 ## Security Notes

 1. If exposing to the internet:
-   - Always use HTTPS
+   - Use Cloudflare Tunnel for secure access (recommended)
    - Set a strong AUTH_TOKEN
    - Keep your OpenAI API key secure
    - Regularly update Docker images